 EMDR Usage for treatment

 EMDR is a niche therapeutic modality that requires extensive training and advanced certifications.
 Hence, you may not find a therapist nearby who is specialized in EMDR.
-However, if you are lucky to find someone who is trained in EMDR, they can help you process past trauma, PTSD, complex PTSD (C-PTSD), and other conditions that have a traumatogenic genesis.
-The easiest way to find an EMDR therapist is by searching for one on the EMDR Therapist Directory by EMDRIA.
-You could also try looking for a therapist on the EMDR Institute’s website.
+However, if you are lucky to find someone who is trained in EMDR, they can help you process past trauma, PTSD, complex PTSD (C-PTSD), and other conditions and mental illnesses that have a traumatogenic genesis.

 What is Cognitive Behavioral Therapy (CBT)